Vigan: Ciudad Fernandina de Vigan

 In 1755, Bp.
 Juan de la Fuente Yepes made a request to the King Fernando VI to move the Diocese of Nueva Segovia to Villa Fernandina due to the deteriorating status of Lal-lo in Cagayan.
 In 1758, with the Royal Decree signed by Fernando VI, Villa Fernadina became Ciudad Fernandina de Vigan and the See of Nueva Segovia was transferred from Lal-lo.
 The bell ensconced within the belfry of Vigan, has the imprinted words of the decree.
 Wherever the clang of the bell reaches, it marks the territory of Ciudad Fernandina de Vigan.
 In 1849, Leona Florentino, the mother of Philippine women's literature, was born in Vigan.

 Philippine Revolution and American Occupation

+European-style house in Vigan, circa the 1930s.